 Day 4: Drive to Selma; Historic tour of Selma; Dinner with members of Freedom Foundation; Stay with host families

-Day 5: Service project at elementary school; Lunch with present day activists; Dinner with host families; Introduction to Random Acts of Theater Company
+Day 5: Non-Violence Training; Lunch with present day activists; Dinner with host families; Introduction to Random Acts of Theater Company

 Day 6: Drive to Montgomery; Tour Montgomery sites: Dexter Avenue Baptist Church, Civil Rights Memorial Center, Rosa Parks Museum; Drive to White Hall, meet host families